transdigiware/blockchain/enterprise_upgrade.md

 After your Enterprise Plan network is upgraded to Fabric v1.4.3 and a RAFT ordering service, you can start using the upgrade tool to create nodes on the {{site.data.keyword.blockchainfull_notm}} Platform for {{site.data.keyword.cloud_notm}}.
 For more information on how to use the tool and how the tool works, see [Getting started with the upgrade tool](/docs/blockchain/reference?topic=blockchain-enterprise-upgrade-tool#enterprise-upgrade-tool).

-While you are using the upgrade tool, you cannot use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console or APIs to add or remove nodes from your network.
+You cannot use the {{site.data.keyword.blockchainfull_notm}} Platform 2.0 console or APIs to add or remove nodes from your network until the upgrade is complete.
 If you want to remove upgraded nodes for any reason, such as a deployment failure, you need to remove the nodes using the upgrade tool.
 Otherwise, your Enterprise Plan network and your network on {{site.data.keyword.blockchainfull_notm}} Platform 2.0 will become out of synch.
-You can use the console to add or remove nodes from your network when the upgrade is complete.
 {:note}